thomast1906/DevOps-The-Hard-Way-Azure/2-Terraform-AZURE-Services-Creation/1-Create-ACR.md

    terraform plan
    terraform apply

-## 🧠 Knowledge Check
-After creating the ACR, consider these questions:

-1. Why is it beneficial to use Terraform for creating cloud resources like ACR?
-2. How does storing the Terraform state in Azure Storage Account help in team environments?
-3. What are the advantages of using ACR over other container registry options?

 ## 🔍 Verification
 To ensure the ACR was created successfully:
 1. Log into the [Azure Portal](https://portal.azure.com)